PLANTED IN SOUTH SUDAN

 In 2018 the Lord told us to fast and pray for 40 days for South Sudan.
 Following the fast, Mommy Emily ran into her old team leader from four years earlier who told her about the needs in the South Sudan refugee camps.

 Later that year, Lulu Uganda sent a team to the South Sudan refugee camps where they met Pastor Santos, a man who’d built his ministry under an actual Lulu or shea nut tree.
 Pastor Santos subsequently introduced Pastor Francis from across the border in Nimule.
 Both men are visionaries who are actively caring for hundreds of people — running schools, implementing agriculture training, starting microloan programs and adopting orphans.

 On May 31, 2019, The Lulu Tree was registered as a local organization in Juba, South Sudan.

 This is a man with a tremendous vision for the six refugee camps he oversees.
-Here is his five-year plan for sustainability for the camps.
+Here is his plan for sustainability for the camps.

 NIMULE & MUGALI, SOUTH SUDAN

 Pastor Francis is a good friend of Pastor Santos and a long-time minister who has his own Christian radio program in Nimule, South Sudan.
 An overseer of multiple churches, Francis is passionate about reaching his people with hope and love as they recover from five years of brutal civil war.

 Here is Pastor Francis’ plan for sustainability in Nimule & Mugali, South Sudan.